osrf-migration/robocup3ds-wiki/Effectors.md

 **(agent (unum <num>) (team <team>) (pos <x> <y> <z>)
                                    (move <x> <y> <z> <rot>))**

-This is similar to the client's Beam effector except that an additional <z> (height) dimension is added.
+This is similar to the agent's Beam effector except that an additional <z> (height) dimension is added.
 The message may contain either a pos or move s-expression.